mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 # Introduction

 OAuth 2.0 defines a framework in which clients request access tokens from authorization servers and present them to resource servers.
-In deployments where multiple protected resources or resource servers (APIs) are involved, the Resource Indicators for OAuth 2.0 {{RFC8707}} specification introduced a `resource` request parameter that allows clients to indicate the resource(s) for which the token is intended to be used which an authorization server can use to audience-restrict the issued access token.
+In deployments where multiple protected resources or resource servers (APIs) are involved, the Resource Indicators for OAuth 2.0 {{RFC8707}} specification introduced a `resource` request parameter that allows clients to indicate the resource(s) for which the token is intended to be used, which an authorization server can use to restrict the issued access token's audience.

 However, {{RFC8707}} does not require the authorization server to return any confirmation of the resource(s) to which the access token applies (audience).
 When an authorization request includes one or more `resource` parameters, the authorization server can exhibit a range of behaviors depending on its capabilities and policy configuration.

 An authorization server MAY:

+  - Ignore processing the `resource` parameter and issue an access token with no audience restriction, allowing the token to be used for any resource.
-  - Ignore the `resource` parameter (e.g., if it does not support {{RFC8707}}) and audience-restrict the issued access token to a default resource or set of resources.
+  - Ignore processing the `resource` parameter and issue an access token with an audience restricted to a default resource or set of resources (for example, when the authorization server does not support {{RFC8707}}).
-  - Accept and honor all requested `resource` values, audience-restricting the issued access token to the entire set of requested resources.
+  - Accept all requested `resource` values and issue an access token with an audience restricted to the complete set of requested resources.
-  - Accept a subset of the requested `resource` values, audience-restricting the token accordingly.
+  - Accept only a subset of requested `resource` values and issue an access token with an audience restricted to that subset,silently rejecting the remaining requested resources.
-  - Override the requested `resource` values and issue a token audience-restricted to an authorization-server-defined set of resources, based on policy or client registration.
+  - Override the requested `resource` values and issue an access token with an audience restricted to resources determined by the authorization server's policy or client registration configuration.
-  - Reject one or more requested `resource` values and return an OAuth 2.0 error response with the error code `invalid_target` as defined in {{RFC8707}}.
+  - Reject the request by returning an error response with the error code `invalid_target` as defined in {{RFC8707}}.

-This leads to ambiguity in the client's interpretation of the token's audience, potentially resulting in **resource mix-up attacks**.
+This leads to ambiguity in the client's interpretation of the access token's audience, potentially resulting in **resource mix-up attacks**.
 Consider the following concrete example involving dynamic discovery:

 **Preconditions:**

   - A client wants to access a protected resource at `https://api.example.net/data` but is not statically configured with knowledge of this resource or its authorization server, so it uses OAuth 2.0 Protected Resource Metadata {{RFC9728}} to dynamically discover the authorization server.
   - An attacker controls the protected resource at `https://api.example.net/data` and publishes Protected Resource Metadata that claims `https://legit-as.example.com` (a legitimate, trusted authorization server for the resource owner) is the authorization server for this resource, listing legitimate-looking scopes that are valid for the authorization server (e.g. `data:read data:write`).
   - The client already has a valid client registration established with the legitimate authorization server.
-  - The legitimate authorization server at `https://legit-as.example.com` does not implement support for {{RFC8707}} and ignores the `resource` parameter in authorization requests and instead audience-restricts issued access tokens based on requested scopes.
+  - The legitimate authorization server at `https://legit-as.example.com` does not implement support for {{RFC8707}} and ignores the `resource` parameter in authorization requests and instead restricts issued access tokens to an audience based on requested scopes.
   - The user trusts `https://legit-as.example.com` and would consent to legitimate-looking scopes for a legitimite client.

 **Attack Flow:**

   1. The client fetches Protected Resource Metadata from `https://api.example.net/data` and discovers `https://legit-as.example.com` as the authorization server.
   2. The client makes an authorization request to `https://legit-as.example.com` including `resource=https://api.example.net/data` along with scopes `data:read data:write`.
-  3. The authorization server processes the request based on scopes (ignoring the `resource` parameter), and after user consent (which may only display scopes without the `resource`), issues a valid access token with an audience for a resource server for the application, but without returning any indication of audience-restriction change.
+  3. The authorization server processes the request based on scopes (ignoring the `resource` parameter), and after user consent (which may only display scopes without the `resource`), issues a valid access token with an audience for a resource server for the application, but without returning any indication of a change in audience restriction.
   4. The client receives the token but cannot verify whether it corresponds to `https://api.example.net/data` (the attacker's resource) or some other resource.
   5. The client uses the issued token to request access to `https://api.example.net/data` (the attacker's resource server).
 The attacker can now replay the access token to obtain access to protected resources from the legitimate resource server the user delegated to the client with `data:read data:write` scope.